Amtrak & COASTER

 All three Trolley lines can be reached by taking City Bus Route 992 to the Broadway and Kettner Blvd bus stop in downtown.
 Once off the bus, the UC San Diego Blue Lines can be accessed from the America Plaza Station on the corner of Broadway and Kettner Blvd and the Orange Line can be accessed from the Courthouse Station.
 The Sycuan Green Line can be accessed from the Santa Fe Depot Station on Kettner Blvd, one block north of the bus stop.

-Passengers can also access the Sycuan Green Trolley Line by taking the Economy Lot Shuttle found at the courtesy shuttle section of the transit islands at Terminals 1 and 2.
+Passengers can also access the Sycuan Green Trolley Line by taking the Rental Car Shuttles at the transit islands at Terminals 1 and 2.
 When the driver is notified, the shuttle drops passengers off on the north end of the airport, just one block from the Middletown Station.
 Passengers proceed by crossing Pacific Highway and walking one block northeast on W. Palm Street to the station on the left.

-For those passengers wishing to catch the Trolley → Terminal shuttle from the Midtown Station, they should proceed one block Southwest on W. Palm Street and across Pacific Highway toward the airport property.
+For those passengers wishing to catch the Trolley → Terminal shuttle from the Middletown Station, they should proceed one block Southwest on W. Palm Street and cross Pacific Highway to airport property.
 A blue shuttle stop is located on Admiral Boland Way.
-Blue Economy Lot shuttles, marked with the Trolley → Terminal logo, stop there on regular intervals (typically less than 15 minutes apart).
-To access a map showing stops and real time shuttle locations go to sdacepublic.etaspot.net.
+Rental Car Shuttles stop there on regular intervals (typically less than 10 minutes apart).
+To access a map showing stops and real time shuttle locations go to sdapublic.etaspot.net.

 For more information about MTS services and buying trolley or bus tickets, please visit the MTS website.